Updated for 2021.

 And that means Canadians will be looking for loopholes to get around those rules.
 So here they are.

 The simplest way of getting a U.S. network signal on Super Bowl Sunday is to pick it up over the air with an antenna.
 The government can stop a lot of things at the border, but the electromagnetic spectrum isn’t one of them.

-This year, the Super Bowl is being carried on Fox, which isn’t great because WFFF-TV in Burlington has a 47-kilowatt transmitter on top of Mount Mansfield.
-If you have a TV with a digital tuner and an antenna positioned well enough to capture a weakish signal from across the border, WFFF is on Channel 43 (it moves to Channel 16 later this year), or virtual channel 44.1.
+This year, the Super Bowl is being carried on CBS, which is good for Montrealers because WCAX-TV in Burlington has a 423-kilowatt transmitter on top of Mount Mansfield.
+If you have a TV with a digital tuner and an antenna positioned well enough to capture a signal from across the border, WCAX is on Channel 20, or virtual channel 3.1.

-- WAGM Presque Isle, Maine (northern New Brunswick)
+- WAGM-TV Presque Isle, Maine (northwest New Brunswick)